Facta-Leopard/DirectX11_Practice/README.md

 - `Scale values`, which are mainly `used in OBB checks`, are `not included in this logic` and are `handled separately`.

+- To make it faster, `static or pre-made variables` are used inside the manager to skip repeated memory work.

 ---

 ### 5.5.
 Benefits